Azure-Samples/digital-twins-iothub-integration/docs/how-to-provision-using-dps.md

 ### Create an IoT Hub route for Lifecycle events

 Now you need to setup an IoT Hub route, to route device lifecycle events.
 In our case we are specifically listening to device delete events `if (opType == "deleteDeviceIdentity")`.
-This will trigger the delete of the digtal twin item, finalizing the retirement of a device and its digital twin.
+This will trigger the delete of the digital twin item, finalizing the retirement of a device and its digital twin.
 How to create an IoT Hub route is described in this article: [Use IoT Hub message routing to send device-to-cloud messages to different endpoints](../iot-hub/iot-hub-devguide-messages-d2c).
 The section 'Non-telemetry events' explains that you can use <b>device lifecycle events</b> as the data source for the route.

 The steps you need to go through for this setup are: